desotech-it/whoami/README.md

 Possible values: `goldie`, `zee`, `captainkube`, `phippy`.

 > (*) The value of those variables is fed to [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) so any value accepted by that function is also accepted by those environment variables.

+###### License
+This code is published under the terms of the MIT license.
+As long as you credit us, you're free to use this code for any purpose you like!